 Over the past few years, there has been great emphasis on using technology to support learning efforts and to deliver content.
 But if you’re a manager and you have an employee who needs development, an app is not going to read your mind and speak your words.
 At least not yet.
 You must be able to explain what you want and assess how the employee is doing.
-Specifically.
+To do that, you must be specific.

-- If you can’t be specific, a development goal and the plan that follows from it will be more about intentions than action – in other words, nice to know but possibly something to do on your own time.
+- Development goal: If you can’t be specific, a development goal and the plan that follows from it will be more about intentions than action – for the same reason as the first bullet.
+If someone doesn’t know specifically what to work on, he or she can work on any number of things and not get anywhere near the goal.

-- If you can’t be specific, any assessment or evaluation you make of someone’s development will be vague and probably not very useful.
+- Evaluation: If you can’t be specific, any assessment or evaluation you make of someone’s development will be vague and probably not very useful.
+Again, because you don’t really know what to evaluate.

 Some people have told Sean that he is too aggressive.
 Others have told him that he seems very confident.
 While others have told him that he’s too arrogant.
 Same behavior, different interpretations of that behavior.